Call Dwight Canning at 314-880-4969 if you have any questions regarding investment options, fees or performance.

 The Community Foundation is really two organizations, a Missouri not-for-profit corporation and a Missouri trust, and investment vehicles are different for each.
 The determining factor in setting up a fund with either organization is the inclination of the donor and time horizon for the assets; the service we provide is the same.

 St. Louis Community Foundation, Inc., our not-for-profit corporation, offers a choice of investment options to accommodate donors’ varied grantmaking patterns, including a customized investment platform provided for donors with large funds (further details below).
-We also offer separate American Fund investment pools that are overseen by our investment committee.
+We also offer separate Vanguard investment pools that are overseen by our investment committee.
 Donors may select one investment pool and may change the investment allocation at any time.
 The Community Foundation’s five primary investment strategies are:

 Investment Pool Description